-In response to recent events and a global conversation about race, racism, and the importance of talking to our kids about them, here are parenting resources to inform your conversation for kids of every age
+It’s so important to talk to our kids about race and racism – here are some useful parenting resources to inform your conversation for kids of every age

 Mamas Joline Lim and Imelda Bonnett, admins of the Respectful/Mindful Parenting group from Chapter Zero Singapore, shared their own experiences dealing with racism in Singapore and talking to their children about it.
 Below, they have provided parenting resources to help kickstart your journey talking to your kids about race and racism.